ShaunCurtis/Blazr.Data/TaskProvider.md

 ## Starting Point

-The starting solution is the standard Blazor Server template.
+The starting solution for this project is the standard Blazor Server template.

-Everything will run in a WASM project, but you should implement an API `WeatherForecastDataService` => Controller => Server `WeatherForecastDataService` data pipeline to emulate a real life application.
+Everything will run in a WASM project, but you should really implement an API `WeatherForecastDataService` => Controller => Server `WeatherForecastDataService` data pipeline to emulate a real life application.

 Debugging is also much easier and straight forward on Server.
-Note: the solution is implemented with `Nullable` enabled.

-## The Solution
+The solution is implemented with `Nullable` enabled.

 First we need to re-organise our services.
-The UI is currently plugged directly into the back-end data service.
-We need to build a  UI => ViewService => DataService => DataStore pipeline.

 ### WeatherForecast